marcellinamichie291/bitholla/README.md

 ###___Improve UI___
 At this point, the app's ui is very simple and does not show much information.
 I would like to include a graph that shows the price changes of their current session.
 I would also like to give instructions on how to use the app within the ui.
 Also, the prices in the UI start at 0 until a change is recorded.
 I would initially show the price by using an API call.

+###___Refactoring Code___
+Right now, I am using two separate websocket connections (one for the price change ticker in the view and one for recording price changes).
+I would like to refactor the code so only one connection is being made in the app.
+I would also move the websocket code to a separate file.